yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 App SHALL invoke iOS {{iOS.method.openUrl}} method with options {{iOS.option.universalLinksOnly}} which ensures URLs must be universal links and have an app configured to open them.
 Otherwise the method returns false in completion.success

+# User Experience Considerations

+## Flow Routing Cookies

+A *User-Interacting Authorization Server* may use a web page to interact with end-user for the purpose of routing the flow to a downstream Authorization Server, for example: "Select your Bank" or "Select your University", etc.

+As mentioned before, this interaction would be handled as *App2Web*.
+However, if the final *User-Interacting Authorization Server's* url is claimed by a *User-Interacting App* on the user's device, such app would be invoked and the flow would be *App2App* including browser.

+A *browser-less App2App* flow is possible in future invocations, if the *User-Interacting Authorization Server* shall store end-user's flow routing choice as a cookie, used in future invocations to determine routing without necessitating end-user interaction.
+However, to prevent cementing a failed routing decision, which end-user may have mistakenly made, it is RECOMMENDED the setting of such routing cookie be deferred until *User-Interacting Authorization Server* obtains a successful return redirect.

+## Reset past routing choices

+*Client App* MAY offer end-user a "reset" option, which discards previously stored cookies.
+If among the stored cookies were routing cookies, their absence will prompt end-user for routing.

+## Retry of App2App after App2Web

+*Client App* MAY retry *browser-less App2App* flows, despite experiencing in the past a downgrade to *App2Web*.
+It is possible that past *App2Web* flows were the result of *User-Interacting App* not present on the user's device.
+Since in the meantime the app may have been installed, retrying may achieve the desired *browser-less App2App* flow.

 # Security Considerations

 ## OAuth request forgery and manipulation